keymanapp/keyman/linux/mcompile/keymap/README.md

 _S2 TODO check call by reference/value
 _S2 TODO replace GDK
 _S2 TODO what is wrong with kp->dpBitmapOffset/BitmapSize ?
+_S2 TODO do I use all var in a function or are there unsused var?

-_s2 INFO idee spanish keyboard has dk on altgr !!
+_S2 TODO explain fields of aldead and All_Vector somewher _s2 INFO idee spanish keyboard has dk on altgr !!

 _S2 ...